Spread the love

 [Greek] παρουσία (parousia), [Latin] adventus, [Latin] praesentia, [French] arrivee: presence, arrival, advent, being in person; 24 scriptural references

-Commemorative Advent coins were minted and merch was sold in celebration of the emperor coming to cities.
+Commemorative Advent coins were minted and merch was sold in celebration of the emperor coming to the cities.

 Background information: